Jill Kelly (actress): Personal life

 A native of Southern California, Kelly was born in the Los Angeles suburb of Pomona.
-She married porn actor Cal Jammer, whom she met at a CES convention in Las Vegas in 1993.
-They were married a month later.
+She "married" porn actor Cal Jammer, whom she met at a CES convention in Las Vegas in 1993.
+They were officially married a month later.
 Jammer introduced her to the world of adult movies and her career was launched.
 However, she separated from him due to his infidelities off-camera, which she called "the deal breaker".
-Jammer took the separation hard, committing suicide by shooting himself to death on the road in front of Kelly's house on January 25, 1995.
+Jammer died by suicide, shooting himself.

 On May 6, 2000, she married adult star Julian Andretti, but the couple were divorced by the end of 2001.
 She then was married for a third time, to porn actor/producer/director Corey Jordan on September 20, 2003.
 This marriage would not last, either, and the couple parted ways a year later only to finalize their divorce in October 2004.

 Kelly also had an off-screen relationship with her fellow female colleague P.J.
 Sparxx in the mid-'90s.
 The pair would tour together and dance on stage as part of a dance duo act called "Fire & Ice".
 They also released a porn feature film of the dance act called Fire & Ice: Caught In The Act.
 Kelly and Sparxx elucidated on their relationship in the "Behind the Scenes" documentary series Sex Under Hot Lights.
 Sparxx posited that she and Kelly had similar sexual personalities.
 Kelly stated that Sparxx had supported her following her husband's suicide in January 1995.
 Sparxx and Kelly claimed to be exclusively involved in terms of women, but were in an open relationship in regards to other men, with Kelly claiming she was also involved with a boyfriend at the time.